Nurturing Talent

 There will be regular hand-ins to support what has been taught in class, thus preparing you for the exams.

-Standard and Higher Level requires that you possess knowledge of basic mathematical concepts, and you are equipped with the skills needed to apply simple mathematical techniques correctly e.g. trigonometry, functions, equation solving etc.
+This course requires that you possess knowledge of basic mathematical concepts, and you are equipped with the skills needed to apply simple mathematical techniques correctly e.g. trigonometry, functions, equation solving etc.

-Math applications and interpretation is a good choice if you expect to pursue a career in e.g. social sciences, business, humanities, languages or arts.
+Math Applications and Interpretation is a good choice if you expect to pursue a career in e.g. social sciences, business, humanities, languages or arts.

-Math analysis and approaches
+Math Analysis and Approaches

 Standard Level requires that you are from the outset competent in a range of analytical and technical skills e.g. trigonometry, functions, equation solving etc.